arolleaguekeng/flutter_gemini_bot/README.md

 - A list of `ChatModel` objects representing the chat messages or sessions
-- An API key for authenticating with the chat bot service
+- An API key for authenticating with the chat bot service To use the Gemini API, you'll need an API key.
+If you don't already have one, create a key in [Google AI Studio](https://ai.google.dev/).
+Get an API key.

 ## Usage